-Continue to Invest in Farmers Markets - Farmers Markets represent a point of interaction between the agricultural industry and the general public.
+Continue to Invest in Farmers Markets - farmers markets represent a point of interaction between the agricultural industry and the general public.
 For many, this is as close as they get to interacting with where their food comes from.
-Therefore, it is important, especially in regard to tourism, community building, and highlighting agriculture as important to the county's future, to improve and expand the county's farmers markets.
-Currently, the county hosts two farmers markets in Chilhowie and Marion that offer a variety of goods on Saturday mornings.
-These farmer's markets are well loved by those who attend, and efforts should be made to expand access both in terms of vendors and customer accessibility moving forward.
-The first step in doing so will be expanding existing farmer's markets.
-Expanding already existing markets will not only allow more farmers, business, and craftspeople to sell their products; expansion will broaden the community building these farmers markets have done to make the farmers market "the place to be" on weekend mornings.
+Therefore, it is important, especially in regard to tourism, community building, and highlighting, to improve and expand the County's farmers markets.
+Currently, the County hosts two farmers markets in Chilhowie and Marion that offer a variety of goods on Saturday mornings.
+These farmers markets are well loved by those who attend, and efforts should be made to expand access both in terms of vendors and customer accessibility moving forward.
+The first step in doing so will be expanding existing farmers markets.
+Expanding already existing markets will not only allow more farmers, business, and craftspeople to sell their products; expansion will broaden the community building these farmers markets have done and make the farmers market "the place to be" on weekend mornings.
 Accessibility in terms of internet presence is another issue that was noted.
-Expanding both Chilhowie and Marion's farmers market's internet presence not only increases awareness of the markets but also increases the likelihood of tourist dollars being spent in the county, increases popularity, and fosters relationships with local farmers through storytelling, photographs, and videos.
+Expanding both Chilhowie and Marion's farmers markets internet presence not only increases awareness of the markets but also increases the likelihood of tourist dollars being spent in the County, increases popularity, and fosters relationships with local farmers through storytelling, photographs, and videos.

-Continue to Invest in Agritourism - Agritourism represents a large pull factor to entice non-residents to visit the county and should continue to be pursued on the county level.
-Although there is apprehension on the part of some farmers in the county, agritourism, for those who wish to engage, is a prime opportunity to diversify a farm or business's income stream.
+Continue to Invest in Agritourism - Agritourism represents a large pull factor to entice non-residents to visit the County and should continue to be pursued on the County level.
+Although there is apprehension on the part of some farmers in the County, agritourism, for those who wish to engage, is a prime opportunity to diversify a farm or business's income stream.
 Examples of agritourism include, but are not limited to, pumpkin patches, apple orchard tours, "pick-your-own" farm stands, road-side markets, breweries, wineries, distilleries, or creameries.
-When it comes to these types of business it is important to ensure economic feasibility and the creation of partnerships to aid in the buildout of this potentially lucrative economic sector.
+When it comes to these types of businesses, it is important to ensure economic feasibility and the creation of partnerships to aid in the buildout of this potentially lucrative economic sector.
 SmythStrong and other business start-up programs are likely important tools for getting these types of business off the ground and should make efforts to foster agritourism businesses moving forward.

-Review Ordinances to Accommodate Agritourism - due to recent interest in expanding agritourism opportunities across the county, local officials should work towards reevaluating existing ordinances to accommodate Agritourism related uses or create a bespoke ordinance for Agritourism.
+Review Ordinances to Accommodate Agritourism - due to recent interest in expanding agritourism opportunities across the County, local officials should work towards reevaluating existing ordinances to accommodate Agritourism related uses or create a bespoke ordinance for Agritourism.

 Continue to Offer Land Use Taxation Program - the land use taxation program is instrumental in ensuring the continued economic feasibility of many of Smyth County's farming operations.
 This type of tax break allows farmers to be taxed at a lower rate, given the land in which they own is preserved for farming.
-Much of the county is already afforded this tax break, with upwards of 90% of the county's land being preserved for agriculturally related activities.
-That being said, this program not only ensures the protection of the county's farm land, a precious resource, but lowers tax bills and increases profitability for both large and small farmers across the county.
+Much of the County is already afforded this tax break, with upwards of 90% of the County's land being preserved for agriculturally related activities.
+That being said, this program not only ensures the protection of the County's farm land, a precious resource, but lowers tax bills and increases profitability for both large and small farmers across the County.